-You will be asked to remove any false teeth, plates or dentures.
-Just before the test, you will receive local anaesthetic spray into the mouth.

-Most patients are then asked to lie on their left-hand side.
-The nurse looking after you will place an oxygen probe on your finger to enable your heart rate and oxygen levels to be monitored during the procedure.
-To keep your mouth slightly open, a plastic mouthpiece will be placed gently between your teeth.
+You may be asked to remove any false teeth, plates or dentures.
+Most patients will then be asked to lie on their left-hand side.
+The nurse looking after you may place an oxygen probe on your finger to enable your heart rate and oxygen levels to be monitored during the procedure.

 When the endoscopist passes the camera, it is important to try to remain calm.
-If you want the procedure to be stopped at any time you can raise your hand.
+If you want the procedure to be stopped at any time then you should say so or raise your hand.
 The endoscopist will stop the procedure and withdraw the camera safely.

 It may take up to 10 minutes to perform the procedure.
 During this time some air will be passed down through the tube to distend the stomach and allow the endoscopist a clear view.
-This may make you feel a little bloated and uncomfortable, and you may belch.
+This may make you feel a little bloated and uncomfortable.
 If you get a lot of saliva in your mouth, the nurse will clear it using a slim suction tube.

-Occasionally it is not possible to pass the camera (endoscope) successfully through the mouth.
+Occasionally it is not possible to pass the camera (endoscope) successfully through the nose.
 If this happens the endoscopist will discuss alternative methods of investigation with you.
+This may include passing the camera (endoscope) through the mouth at the time of the test.

-Several photographs are taken during an examination; taking these does not mean that anything is wrong.
+A number of photographs are taken during an examination; taking these does not mean that anything is wrong.
 Abnormalities are often also photographed to inform those responsible for your care.
 These photographs are often added to the endoscopy report.